jz393/jz393.github.io/writing/8-quiet-second-love.md

 no longer eighteen and naive
 i know love doesn’t last
-with you, the present is frozen
+but with you, the present is frozen
 in daytime stories and nighttime sketches

 we can be Romeo and Juliet forever